rspec/rspec-metagem/README.md

 ## Nested Groups

-You can also declare nested nested groups using the `describe` or `context`
+You can also declare nested groups using the `describe` or `context`
 methods:

 ```ruby